 Many in cults, like Jehovah’s Witnesses and some Christians, hold that Christmas is a pagan celebration having little or nothing to do with the incarnation of The Savior.
-The Biblical Archeology Society “How December 25 Became Christmas” on their Bible History Daily.
-They do a balanced job on the question and note that the information from the first and second century on the topic is sparse:
+The Biblical Archeology Society “How December 25 Became Christmas” on their Bible History Daily weigh in on the question.
+They do a balanced job and note that the information from the first and second century on the topic is sparse:

 There is no mention of birth celebrations in the writings of early Christian writers such as Irenaeus (c.
 130–200) or Tertullian (c.
 160–225).
 Origen of Alexandria (c.
 165–264) goes so far as to mock Roman celebrations of birth anniversaries, dismissing them as “pagan” practices—a strong indication that Jesus’ birth was not marked with similar festivities at that place and time.1 As far as we can tell, Christmas was not celebrated at all at this point.